dirkgermany/LILA/README.md

 ### High-Efficiency Monitoring

 #### Real-Time and Granular Action Tracking
-LILAM is more than just a logging tool.
-Using the `MARK_STEP` functionality, named actions can be monitored independently.
-The framework automatically tracks metrics **per action**:
+LILAM is a specialized framework for deep process insights.
+Using `MARK_EVENT` and `TRACE` functionality, named actions are monitored independently.
+The framework automatically tracks metrics **per action and context**:

 * **Independent Statistics:** Monitor multiple activities (e.g., XML_PARSING, FILE_UPLOAD) simultaneously.
-* **Step Duration:** Precise execution time for a specific action's segment.
+* **Point-in-Time Events:** Track milestones and calculate intervals between recurring steps using `MARK_EVENT`.
+* **Transaction Tracing:** Use `TRACE_START` and `TRACE_STOP` for precise measurement of work blocks, ensuring clear visibility into long-running tasks.
-* **Average Duration:** Historical benchmarks to detect performance degradation per action.
+* **Moving Averages & Outliers:** LILAM maintains historical benchmarks to detect performance degradation or unusual execution times (outliers) in real-time.
-* **Zero Client Overhead:** Calculations are processed within the session or offloaded to the server, depending on the chosen mode.
+* **Zero Client Overhead:** Calculations are processed within the session buffer, minimizing database roundtrips and ensuring high performance.

 #### Intelligent Metric Calculation
-Instead of performing expensive aggregations across millions of log records for every query, LILAM uses an intelligent calculation mechanism.
-Metrics are updated incrementally, ensuring that monitoring dashboards (e.g., in Grafana, APEX, or Oracle Jet) remain highly responsive even with massive datasets.
+Instead of performing expensive aggregations across millions of monitor records, LILAM uses an incremental calculation mechanism.
+Metrics like averages and counters are updated on-the-fly.
+This ensures that monitoring dashboards (e.g., in Grafana, APEX, or Oracle Jet) remain highly responsive even with massive datasets.

 ### Core Strengths